Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Introduction

-{\textit{Introduction.---}} Slow driving is one of the few broadly useful routes to controlling the dynamics of interacting quantum many-body systems.
+Slow driving is one of the few broadly useful routes to controlling the dynamics of quantum many-body systems.
 At zero temperature, the quantum adiabatic theorem~\cite{Born27,Born28} asserts that a system initialized in an eigenstate remains close to the corresponding instantaneous eigenstate when the Hamiltonian varies sufficiently slowly.
 However, in experiments and in many applications of quantum simulation and quantum information processing, systems inevitably start at finite temperature---even if very low---so it is essential to quantify when adiabatic following persists away from absolute zero.
+While {\it zero-temperature} adiabaticity has been studied extensively for decades~\cite{Born27,Born28,Kato50,Messiah14,Nenciu93,Avron99,Hagedorn02,Teufel03,Ambainis06,Jansen07,Amin09,Lidar09,Cheung11,Elgart12,Ge16,Bachmann17,Albash18,Bachmann18,Bachmann20}, quantitative criteria at {\it finite temperature} remain much less developed.
+This limitation is relevant not only for realistic driven experiments, but also for emerging directions such as thermal-state preparation in quantum information science~\cite{irmejs2026,granet2025,shirai2025} and finite-temperature topological phases in condensed matter physics~\cite{Hastings11,Unanyan20,Zhou25}.

-While {\it zero-temperature} adiabaticity has been studied extensively for decades~\cite{Born27,Born28,Kato50,Messiah14,Nenciu93,Avron99,Hagedorn02,Teufel03,Ambainis06,Jansen07,Amin09,Lidar09,Cheung11,Elgart12,Ge16,Bachmann17,Albash18,Bachmann18,Bachmann19}, quantitative and broadly applicable criteria at {\it finite temperature} remain comparatively underdeveloped.
-This gap matters for realistic driven experiments and for emerging directions such as thermal-state preparation in quantum information science~\cite{irmejs2025,granet2025,shirai2025} and finite-temperature topological phases in condensed matter physics~\cite{Hastngs11,Unanyan20,Zhou25}.
-Recent progress~\cite{Skelt_2020,Ilin_2021,Greenblatt_2024} has clarified key aspects of mixed-state adiabaticity, but a sharp, model-independent criterion for driven many-body systems is still lacking.
+Several recent works~\cite{Skelt_2020,Ilin_2021,Greenblatt_2024} have nevertheless advanced the study of finite-temperature adiabaticity.
+First, Ref.~\cite{Skelt_2020} proposed metrics based on the quantum state and particle density for characterizing the degree of adiabaticity in finite-temperature many-body dynamics, and discussed the role of memory effects.
+Their framework is insightful and potentially useful in both theory and experiment, but it is primarily diagnostic in nature.
+Second, Ref.~\cite{Ilin_2021} extended the notion of adiabaticity to closed systems initially prepared in Gibbs states, identified the quasi-Gibbs state as the natural finite-temperature target, and proved a sufficient condition for adiabatic following.
+They also showed that finite-temperature adiabaticity can, in some many-body settings, be more robust than its zero-temperature counterpart.
+However, their general result is formulated as a trace-distance bound involving several auxiliary quantities and integral terms, so it does not immediately provide a simple, broadly applicable criterion for generic driven many-body systems.